 The objective of the study is to update the existing methodology for identifying and assessing substances for possible restriction under RoHS 2.
 Furthermore, an update of the substance inventory shall be performed, as well as the assessment of seven substances identified in previous studies for possible future restriction.
 The second part of the study shall focus on methodology for exemption evaluation and a request for a new exemption.

-Several stakeholder consultations and meetings are planned as a part of this study.
-List of open stakeholder consultations is available on the consultant's website.
-First stakeholder consultation will take place from 20 April to 15 June 2018; second stakeholder consultations take place from 26 October to 21 December 2018.
+Several stakeholder consultations and meetings were part of this study.
+List of stakeholder consultations is available on the consultant's website.
+First stakeholder consultation took place from 20 April to 15 June 2018; second stakeholder consultations from 26 October to 21 December 2018 and from 05 December 2019 until 13 February 2020 .

 Restriction proposals by Member States